 ARTICLE 7 – ELECTIONS

 Section 7.1.
 Elections.
-The Presidents, the Managing Editor, the Editor-in-Chief of the Online Journal, and all Officers, except the Executive Technical Editor and the Executive Technical Editor of the Online Journal, shall be elected by the Journal membership once each year.
+The Presidents, the Managing Editor, and all Officers, except the Executive Technical Editor, shall be elected by the Journal membership once each year.

 Section 7.2.
 Date.
-Elections shall be held on a day during the Spring semester.
+Elections shall be held during the spring semester.
 The Managing Editor shall select a day and time subject to confirmation by a majority vote of the Board.

 Section 7.3.
 Administration.
 The Managing Editor shall have primary responsibility for administration of elections.